ferrucc-io/ferruccio/src/pages/magecart/index.md

 In the last month a group of hackers called Magecart came back striking in full force.

+They first came in the news back in 2015 when [RiskIQ](https://riskiq.com) found out they injected code in Magento's "Magecart" shopping software.

 The attacks they architected have caused massive damages to companies like British Airways, Ticketmaster and even Newegg.

-This group is specialised in card skimming from payments forms on the internet.
+This group is specialised in card skimming payment forms on the internet.

 ## How?